 Will Ristow is also a senior.
 Like Aleah, he has been singing since he was younger.
 Also, like her, this year’s concert will be his “last hurrah.”
 Will was president of his choir in high school and chose to attend Gustavus specifically because of the school’s strong music tradition.
 His major?
 Not music.
 Actually, he has two – geography and political science – plus a minor in peace studies.

 Will says the first year he sang in C in CC, as a freshman, reaffirmed how important music is in his everyday life.
 “You come to appreciate that this is so much more than just another concert,” he says.
 “It is the opportunity to share our talents and all the work that goes into production with others.
 The music, the joy, the respect within and among the choirs.
 We have to stop to remember that Christmas in Christ Chapel is now shared widely across the globe.”

 The Joy of Returning, Year after Year

-Aleah Felton describes C in CC as an “everlasting” event.
-Next December, she and Will Ristow will join Anita and Jon Young and thousands of fellow alumni, family members, friends, and a growing community of worshippers and music lovers worldwide in celebrating Christmas in Christ Chapel.
+Aleah Felton describes C in CC as an "everlasting" event.
+Next December, she and Will Ristow will join Anita and Jon Young and thousands of fellow alumni, family members, friends, and music lovers worldwide in celebrating Christmas in Christ Chapel.

 Tears of Joy, One More Time

-This year, though, they will both be in place for their final C in CC performance — holding hands with the other seniors and singing through tears of joy as the entire community comes together for O Come All Ye Faithful, the hymn that has traditionally concluded the C in CC service.
-You can join them this year on December 7th, no matter where you are, thanks to a small college with a big music program.
+This year, though, they will both be in place for their final C in CC performance.
+Holding hands with the other seniors and singing through tears of joy as the entire community comes together for O Come All Ye Faithful.
+The hymn that has traditionally concluded the C in CC service.
+You can join them this year on December 7th, no matter where you are, thanks to a small college with a tremendous music program.